How Can a Person Transition Into HR in a Mid Level Career Change?

 - what your market competition looks like where you live.

-But, I can't guarantee that it will help with employment above entry level.
+But, there is no guarantee that it will help with employment above entry level.
 If your goal is Employee Relations, however, you may be headed on the right path to prepare for a role in a larger company.

-A reliable source for salary information that is on target for most of the country is Payscale.com Many of the sites online are way off, from my Midwestern perspective but I use Payscale.com in my company.
+A reliable source for salary information that is on target for most of the country is Payscale.com Many of the sites online are way off, depending on the area of the country in which you live.

 Here are transition stories that may give you ideas about how others made the transition, too.